tilt-dev/tilt.build/blog/_posts/2020-01-14-parallel-updates.md

 We've found that some users want to guarantee that services come up in a specific order.
 For example, maybe you want to ensure the database starts before your internet-enabled teapot.
-In that case, don't artificially slow yourself down with `max_parallel_updates=1`!
+Don't worry, you don't have to artificially slow yourself down with `max_parallel_updates=1`;
 You want to use [resource dependencies](https://docs.tilt.dev/resource_dependencies.html) to tell Tilt about your service order.